Formal plethories

 In this appendix, I will review some background results about pro- and ind-categories.

 Throughout, I will make use of ends and coends.
 We denote the end of a functor $F\colon I^\op \otimes I \to \C$ by

 and the coend of a functor $G\colon I \otimes I^\op \to \C$ by

 Recall that a category $I$ is cofiltered if each finite diagram $X\colon F \to I$ has a cone, i.e. an object $i$ together with a natural transformation $\const_i \to X$ in the category of functors from $F$ to $I$.
-Let $\Pro$ denote the ($2$-) category of all small cofiltered categories.
-If $\C$ is any category, the category $\Pro-\C$ has as objects pairs $(I,X)$ where $I \in \Pro$ and $X\colon I \to \C$ is a diagram; morphisms are defined by
+If $\C$ is any category, the categories $\Pro-\C$ (or $\Ind-\C$) have as objects pairs $(I,X)$ where $I$ is a small cofiltered (filtered in the case of $\Ind-\C$) category and $X\colon I \to \C$ is a diagram; morphisms are defined by

 It is easy to show (cf. for example \cite[Thm.
 2.1.6]{edwards-hastings:cech-steenrod}) that $\Pro-\C$ is equivalent to the subcategory of objects indexed by cofiltered posets in which every ascending chain is finite.
 The dual of this property is usually called ``cofinite'', but I will refrain from calling this property ``cocofinite'' or ``finite'' and use the term ``noetherian'' and the dual property ``artinian.''